nckaran/tf-gh/README.md

-# tf-gh
+# Terraform with Github Actions
-Terraform Github Actions
+Authentication with OpenID and Federated credentials